 President Trump's Biggest Foreign Policy Headache For 2018

-Stopping North Korea's nuclear program is the thorniest foreign policy problem for the U.S. president in the new year, but then again, the same was true exactly a year ago.
-What's changed in 2017 is North Korea's capability, and the United States' approach.
+Stopping North Korea's nuclear program is the thorniest foreign policy problem for the U.S. president in the new year, but then again, the same was true a year ago.
+What has changed in 2017 is North Korea's capability and the United States' approach.

 Kim Jong Un begins each year with a New Year's Day address.
 This year, it began with a note that his military "entered the final stage of preparation for the test launch of intercontinental ballistic missile."
-Donald Trump responded with a tweet saying, "It won't happen!"
+President-elect Donald Trump responded with a tweet saying, "It won't happen!"

 As we look back on the year, Kim was the one who delivered on his promise.
 And he did so by July 4 — American Independence Day — with a successful test of an ICBM.